stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 would map to the height of the block whose anchored hash was `7fbeb26cae32d96dbc1329f7e59f821b2c99b0a71943e153c071906ca7205f5f`.

-Using these four key/value pairs, the MARF is able to represent the height of a fork terminating in a given block hash, and look up the height of a block in a fork, given its anchor hash.
+Using these five key/value pairs, the MARF is able to represent the height of a fork terminating in a given block hash, and look up the height of a block in a fork, given its anchor hash.